mattcroat/joy-of-code/posts/sveltekit-environment-variables/sveltekit-environment-variables.md

 }
 ```

-## Dynamic For Variables That Change
+## Dynamic For Variables During Runtime

-Sometimes you have environment variables that change and you have to send them from the server to the client. **Use them only when you need to.**
+Sometimes you have environment variables that change or you can not set them during the build.
+With the `$env/dynamic` imports, you can access environment variables from the platform that your app is running on. **Use them only when you need to.**

 Use `$env/dynamic/private` to get access to environment variables equivalent to `process.env`.